About us

 Karrie Liu

-My experience spans NHS organisations, pharmaceutical companies, and charities, where I translate complex analysis into clear, actionable insight for senior leaders.
+Her experience spans NHS organisations, pharmaceutical companies, and charities, where I translate complex analysis into clear, actionable insight for senior leaders.
 Her work also includes governance, accountability, and outcomes matter.
 She also leads pro bono work focused on maths/data, ageing, health equity, and community impact, applying the same professional standards used in regulated settings.